caroline-zaini/LC_Weather/README.md

 # LC_Weather

-This web site was made at school.
+This web site was with expressJS.
 In this project we use API, session and MongoDB.

 ## Sign-in, Sign-up pages
 <img width="1160" alt="Capture d’écran 2020-01-25 à 17 29 03" src="https://user-images.githubusercontent.com/39524369/73124153-4e551880-3f98-11ea-957f-efd7631dbf03.png">